 Cost-effectively Scale Bandwidth Capacity in Stages

 Bandwidth demand forecasting has become an important tool in today’s optimization of enterprise and consumer networks.
-As the demand for data shows no sign of slowing, network designers and engineers must hit the mark when they are forecasting the next five years of bandwidth capacity growth.
-Miscalculating and coming up short is not an option, as filling in capacity within an allotted timeframe could result in an expensive mistake.
+As the demand for data shows no sign of slowing, network architects and engineers must accurately determine bandwidth needs when forecasting the next stage of capacity growth.
+Miscalculating and coming up short is not an option.

 XKL has engineered a better way to add capacity when the business case demands it.
-All XKL products conform to a 1RU form factor and contain an abundant amount of bandwidth per appliance or channel.
-Our flagship appliance, the DSM 10-10, transports a total of 100G in a 10x10G configuration.
-A business can continue to add more units until it fills all 96 channels in a single fiber pair.
-To add more transport units to the network node the network engineer would utilize a DBC Band Combiner for the optical filtered systems or a DMD Mux/Demux external Channel Filter.
+All XKL products conform to a compact form factor and deliver an abundant amount of bandwidth per appliance or channel.
+An organization can continue to add more 10G or 100G DarkStar products until it fills all 96 channels in a single fiber pair.
+To add more transport units to the network node the network engineer simply utilizes an optical utility appliance such as the DMD-A or passive DMD – P mux/demux.

 Mux/DeMux and Monitor Channel Filter